 Yeah, that’s right – I’m starting off with a bang.

 I’m so inspired by everything in this room.
 I love the neutral color palette and the insanely cushy looking bed.
-I also love the beams on the ceiling, and that giant wall of windows (you can’t see out of them because it was too bright, but the view was the same view from the patio, which we all know was amazing).
+I also love the beams on the ceiling, and that giant wall of windows.

 I’m also a huge fan of the wall color – it’s almost white, but not quite.
 It’s just this gorgeous, super-pale gray that makes the whole room feel bright and airy.